renatofdds/aidermacs/README.md

 - `l`: Clear Buffer
 - `h`: Aider Help

+### Doom Emacs Integration

+When using Aidermacs with Doom Emacs, you can enable Doom-specific keybindings by calling `(aidermacs-doom-enable)`.
+This sets up Evil-friendly keybindings under the SPC leader key:

+- `SPC A` - Aidermacs prefix
+  - `a` - Start/Open Session
+  - `.` - Start in Current Dir
+  - `o` - Change Solo Model
+  - `s` - Reset Session
+  - `x` - Exit Session
+  - And more...

+The keybindings are only activated in buffers that are part of a Git repository, keeping your global keybinding space clean.

 ### Working with Prompt Blocks in `.aider*` files

 When editing `.aider.prompt.org` or other `.aider*` files, these keybindings are available: